protocol/research-website/content/posts/202003-covid-grants/index.md

 ---

 In 2018, Protocol Labs launched a [Request for Proposals program](https://github.com/protocol/research-rfps) to support research in distributed systems, cryptography, and other areas of interest to our projects and company.
-To date, this program has given over $500,000, with the results being made available to the public under open-source licenses.
+To date, we have given over $500,000, with results made available to the public under open-source licenses.
 Other programs we fund have provided grants towards development efforts related to the [libp2p](https://github.com/libp2p/devgrants), [IPFS](https://github.com/ipfs/devgrants), and [Filecoin](https://filecoin.io/grants/) ecosystems.

 It is now 2020, and we have witnessed [COVID-19](https://www.who.int/emergencies/diseases/novel-coronavirus-2019) sweep the globe, resulting in over 372,000 confirmed cases and claiming 16,381 lives to date.
 It has quickly reached 190 countries and caused disruption on an unprecedented scale.